 Why is cloud security important?

 Organizations heavily rely on cloud computing for a lot of their day-to-day operations.
-The dynamic nature of cloud infrastructure provides many great opportunities for businesses aiming to reap benefits when pursuing their business goals.
+The dynamic nature of cloud-based infrastructure provides many great opportunities for businesses aiming to reap benefits when pursuing their business goals.
 As the potential is great, businesses that find ways to tame cloud computing can overcome many IT challenges.

 However, as cloud computing is still new territory for most businesses, the risks associated with keeping your data externally are more prominent.
 As the arrangement between a cloud provider entails, each client is responsible for the safety of its data.
 Therefore, each organization has to consider how to approach cloud security for its unique business case.

 Cybersecurity always requires active input from an organization.
 Otherwise, they risk attracting unwanted attention from hackers specifically targeting cloud networks.
-Therefore, cloud computing is relevant regardless of your organization's size or industry.
+Therefore, cloud computing security is relevant regardless of your organization's size or industry.

 How does cloud security work?

 Cloud security helps organizations by providing various controls to protect against threats to data applications and cloud systems.
 As cloud computing platforms are a go-to solution for most businesses, the threats targeting businesses are frequently directed at the cloud.
+Incorporating the shared responsibility model, cloud security mandates a collaborative effort between the cloud service provider (CSP) and the customer:

-Therefore cloud security solutions help businesses in several ways:
+Therefore, cloud security solutions help businesses in several ways:

 Types of cloud environments